 The Kūpuna Independent Life Series is a comprehensive approach to assisting seniors, age 55+ with health education, support for living productive independent lives, and proactive engagement with the `ʻWaiʻanae community.

 The series is held twice a year: January – May and September – December.

 In partnership with Helping Hands Hawaiʻi, HCAP processes applications for emergency assistance for past due utilities or rent.
 Staff also offer referrals to other programs that assist with emergency needs.

 Weatherization Assistance Program (WAP)

 The Weatherization Assistance Program assists income-eligible families and individuals by reducing their energy costs and addressing health and safety issues in their homes through energy-efficiency measures.
 Qualified applicants receive a home energy audit and individualized energy conservation education and may receive applicable energy saving devices free of charge.
 Learn more about the Weatherization Assistance Program here.

 Income Tax Services

-The Low Income Home Energy Assistance Program (LIHEAP) is designed to help families keep their electricity on, especially those households that are most vulnerable, such as the elderly, the disabled, and households with young children.
+The Low-Income Home Energy Assistance Program (LIHEAP) is designed to help families keep their electricity on, especially those households that are most vulnerable, such as the elderly, the disabled, and households with young children.
 LIHEAP primarily assists households by applying funds from an energy assistance grant directly to the energy provider on behalf of the eligible household.
-Learn more about the LIHEAP program here.
+Learn more about LIHEAP here.

-School Supplies: Partnership with Helping Hands Hawaii.
-Applications are taken from March through May, for July school supply delivery.
+School Supplies: This program is offered in partnership with Helping Hands Hawaiʻi.
+Applications are taken from March through June, for July school supply delivery.

 Toys for Tots: Sponsored by the US Marine Corps and Salvation Army.
 Requests for toys are only accepted by social service agencies such as HCAP.
 Christmas toys are distributed to children of low-income families, ages six months through seventeen years old.